ChaimaaeMsaad/Data-Science/Machine_Learning/Classification/Azheimer's Classification/README.md

         Loss: 2.2621
         Accuracy: 62.71%

-These results indicate potential overfitting, as the model performed well on the training data but showed a drop in accuracy on the test data.
+<font color="red"> These results indicate potential overfitting, as the model performed well on the training data but showed a drop in accuracy on the test data.</font>

 * Naive Bayes Model Results (Without PCA):